kaziridwan/bracusports/README.md

-SportsClubManagementsystem
+Bracu Sports
 ==========================

-This project was part of 'Advanced Database Concepts' coursework.
-It is a web based application implemented in HTML-PHP (front-end) and MySQL (back-end), developed in a team of 5 members.
+This project is part of CSE370 (Database) coursework.
+It is a web based application implemented in HTML-PHP (front-end) and MySQL (back-end), developed in a team of 4 members.